Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Relativistic physics

 The rich structure of these general symmetry-allowed matrices reflects the low symmetry of the bonds.
 The first and fifth bonds have the highest symmetry, allowing only for XXZ-type interactions and, in case of the first bond, for one component of the DMI.
 The midpoint of the second bond is a center of inversion and hence, the second bond does not support DMI, but only the traceless symmetric $\Gamma$ terms.
 The third and fourth bonds allow for both the DMI and the $\Gamma$ terms.

 Hematite is known to have small relativistic effects, as also confirmed by DFT calculations \cite{danneggerMagneticPropertiesHematite2023}.
 The DMI is derived in first order from SOC and is known to be important for the canting in the weak-ferromagnetic phase.
-We therefore build the symmetry-allowed DMI vectors for the first four neighbor shells according to the rules in Ref.~\cite{MoriyaAnisotropicSuperex1960}, with the parameters $D_1, D_3, D_4$ (tabulated in Tab.~\ref{tab:dmi}).
-These parameters are based on the \textit{ab initio} calculations of Ref.~\cite{danneggerMagneticPropertiesHematite2023}, which provide the $z$ component of the net DMI vector per neighbor shell.
-We use the parameters extracted from Fig.~(3) of Ref.~\cite{danneggerMagneticPropertiesHematite2023} to find their ratio $D_{1,\text{ref}}^z:D_{3,\text{ref}}^z:D_{4,\text{ref}}^z$ to be $0.0045:1:-1.02$.
-We then convert those parameters to our convention and, while keeping their ratio, fit them to the experimental canting angle in the weak ferromagnetic phase \cite{morrishCantedAntiferromagnetismHematite1994,hillNeutronDiffractionStudy2008}.
+We therefore build the symmetry-allowed local DMI vectors for the first four neighbor shells according to the rules in Ref.~\cite{MoriyaAnisotropicSuperex1960}.
+As an example, we consider DMI unit vectors from iron atom A outwards to the first, third and fourth nearest neighbor bonds in Fig.~\ref{fig:DMI_vecs}.
+According to the rules in Ref.~\cite{MoriyaAnisotropicSuperex1960}, we find that $\bm{D}^{(1)}$, shown along the orange bond in Fig.~\ref{fig:DMI_vecs}(a), only has a $z$ component.
+This is in accordance with Eq.~\eqref{eq:calJ_1}.
+The midpoint between iron atoms A and D is a center of inversion, hence $\bm{D}^{(2)} \equiv 0$, which agrees with Eq.~\eqref{eq:calJ_2}.
+For the third and fourth nearest neighbor shell, we construct the DMI vector directions by assuming that the DMI is mediated only through superexchange with the nearest oxygen atom.
+This approximation likely does not paint the full picture, but is sufficient to capture all relevant effects.
+The result for $\bm{D}^{(3)}_{\bm{\delta}_{3_1}}$ does agree with the restriction in Eq.~\eqref{eq:calJ_3}.
+These third-neighbor shell DMI vectors are shown along the blue bonds in Fig.~\ref{fig:DMI_vecs}(a,b).
+For the fourth nearest neighbor shell, there are no restrictions on the shape of the DMI vector in Eq.~\eqref{eq:calJ_4}, hence, the microscopic environment is of importance.
+From these unit vectors, we extract their azimuthal and polar angles $\phi_{\text{D}_i}$ and $\theta_{\text{D}_i}$, respectively.
+We base the parameters $D_1, D_3, D_4$ (tabulated in Tab.~\ref{tab:dmi}) on the \textit{ab initio} calculations of Ref.~\cite{danneggerMagneticPropertiesHematite2023}, which provide the $z$ component of the net DMI vector per neighbor shell.
+We take these values $D_{1,\text{ref}}^z$, $D_{3,\text{ref}}^z$, and $D_{4,\text{ref}}^z$ [from Fig.~3(b) in Ref.~\cite{danneggerMagneticPropertiesHematite2023}] and divide by the number of bonds in each shell to get the $z$ component per bond.
+We then solve the equality $D^{z,\text{ref}}_i = D_i \cos \theta_{\text{D}_i}$ for $D_i$.
+We now find $\bm{D}_i = D_i \left(\sin \theta_{\text{D}_i} \cos \phi_{\text{D}_i}, \sin \theta_{\text{D}_i} \sin \phi_{\text{D}_i}, \cos \theta_{\text{D}_i} \right)$ for one DMI vector per neighbor shell and generate the rest from the matrix representations of the symmetry elements $\mathcal{C}_3$ and $\mathcal{C}_3^{-1}$ in Tab.~\ref{tab:symmetries} [cf. Eqs.~\eqref{eq:dmi}].
+To fit the found parameters $D_1, D_3, D_4$ to the experimental canting angle in the weak ferromagnetic phase \cite{morrishCantedAntiferromagnetismHematite1994,hillNeutronDiffractionStudy2008}, we have to multiply them by a factor of approximately $12$.